 - Prior pelvic radiotherapy;

-- Prior invasive malignancy (except non-melanomatous skin cancer) unless disease free for a minimum of 5 years (for example, carcinoma in situ of the oral cavity is permissible);
+- Prior invasive malignancy (except non-melanomatous skin cancer) or superficial bladder cancer unless disease free for a minimum of 5 years (for example, carcinoma in situ of the oral cavity is permissible);

 - Severe, active co-morbidity, defined as follows:

 - History of inflammatory bowel disease;